DataBiosphere/toil/docs/appendices/deploy.rst

    $ pip install my-project

-In each case, we have created a virtualenv with the ``--system-site-packages`` flag in the ``venv`` subdirectory then installed the ``fairydust`` distribution from PyPI along with the two packages that our project consists of.
+In each case, we have created a virtualenv with the ``--system-site-packages`` flag in the ``venv`` subdirectory then installed the ``matplotlib`` distribution from PyPI along with the two packages that our project consists of.
 (Again, both Python and Toil are assumed to be present on the leader and all worker nodes.)

 We can now run our workflow::

-   $ python -m workflow.main --batchSystem=mesos …
+   $ python main.py --batchSystem=mesos …

 .. important::